 });

-How to spot it: Print the full messages array before every LLM call.
-If tool results appear under role: "user", they are being treated with user trust.
+How to spot it: Print the full messages array before every model call.
+If tool results appear under role: "user", they carry user trust.

 2. Tool result injected into the system prompt mid-session

-Some implementations update the system prompt dynamically with tool results to “give the model memory.”
-Any injection embedded in the tool result now has operator-level trust.
+Some implementations splice tool results into the system prompt to “give the model memory.”
+Any injection inside that result now has operator-level trust — the worst possible outcome.

-How to spot it: Check whether your pipeline ever modifies the system message content after the initial session setup.
-Any runtime modification to the system message that incorporates external data is dangerous.
+How to spot it: Check whether your pipeline ever mutates the system message after initial setup.
+Any runtime edit to the system message that incorporates external data is dangerous.

 4. The tool result is a large unstructured text block